atsheehan/curriculum/lessons/acronym-factory/acronym-factory.md

 What is the acronym?

-> AFM
+> NASA

-Awesome Financial Management
+Never Access Space Again

 Would you like to generate another acronym?